 'We usually have lots of family and friends stay during the festive season and creating a comfortable and elegant guest room is very important, as so many of us are so busy at this time of year, I find that adding a couple of our smaller faux trees on the bedside tables or on a mantelpiece adds a pretty festive flourish without taking lots of time out of your day, sometimes the smallest of gestures are the most memorable.'

-9. Place these ceramic Christmas tabletop trees together
+14. Use ceramic Christmas tabletop trees

 'Tabletop trees add instant height and impact to the Christmas dining table.
 For an alternative look, add a ceramic tree and festive foliage along the center of your place settings,' says George Miller, home designer at Neptune.

-10. Fill a glass tabletop tree with mini decorations and lights
+15. Fill a glass tabletop tree with mini decorations and lights

 'Whether you are looking for a stunning centerpiece for your table or a space-saving alternative to a traditional tree this year, tabletop Christmas trees are a really great way to do both, while keeping the festive spirit alive – not to mention that they make a wonderful gift to be enjoyed by everyone,' says Jason Bensohn, managing director at One.World.

 'Our Belmont Christmas tree jar is one of my favorites this season; completely transparent, it's perfect for adding a personal touch to your tabletop scheme, whether you wish to fill it with poinsettias, ivy and cranberries, baubles and string lights, or Christmas cookies and other festive treats, it's sure to get the conversation going at the table.'